djdealer/BSMMS/README.md

-# BSMMS
-BRANOVA Social Media Marketing Suite
+# BRANOVA Social Media Marketing Suite

-A tool, which will automate your social media marketing.
+BSMMS is a tool, which will help you to reach your goals in social media faster.